jcupitt/rtiacquire/README.md

 The GUI is done in gtk2, so you need the python-gtk2 package.

 RTIAcquire communicates with the lighting system over USB using python-serial.
-YOu need to have this package installed too.
+You need to have this package installed too.

 Screenshots
 ===========